Core Scientific, Inc. Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-BOSTON, MA / ACCESSWIRE / March 9, 2022 / Block & Leviton is investigating Core Scientific, Inc. CORZ for potential securities law violations.
+Boston, Massachusetts--(Newsfile Corp. - March 29, 2022) - Block & Leviton is investigating Core Scientific, Inc. CORZ for potential securities law violations.
 Investors who have lost money in their Core Scientific, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/corz.

 What is this all about?